MichaelTangeraas/PHP_Booking_System/README.md

 1. Download and install XAMPP from [https://www.apachefriends.org/index.html](https://www.apachefriends.org/index.html)
 2. Clone or download the project files from this repository.
-3. Copy the project folder to the `htdocs` folder in your XAMPP installation directory.
+3. Copy the project folder to the `htdocs` folder in your XAMPP installation directory **(Do not include the DB_Backup folder)**.
 4. Start the Apache and MySQL modules in XAMPP Control Panel.
 5. Navigate to `http://localhost/phpmyadmin/` in a web browser and create a new database named `is115_bookingsystem`.
-6. Import the `is115_bookingsystem.sql` file from the project folder into the newly created database.
+6. Import the `is115_bookingsystem.sql` file from the DB_Backup folder into the newly created database.
 7. Open a web browser and go to `http://localhost/is115_project/public_html/` to access the website.
 8. **Sign up and start booking!**